top of page

 Yes, the Clube Members actually perform all the maintenance on their aircraft.
 They rebuild engines, install avionics, and even paint their aircraft.
 In addition, they also fly these same aircraft.

-All maintenance is performed under the supervision of FAA certified personnel and all the flying activities are conducted under the supervision of volunteer FAA Certified Flight Instructors.
+All maintenance is performed under the supervision of FAA certified personnel, and all the flying activities are conducted under the supervision of volunteer FAA Certified Flight Instructors.

 Several Clube Members have earned their Private Pilot Certificates and some have gone on to earn multiple advanced flight ratings.
 In addition, a few of the Clube Members have gone on to earn their Airframe and Powerplant Mechanic Certificates with one earning his Inspection Authorization.